kparc/kcc/README.md

  "012"+"345"           /sum ascii codes of chars, result stays `C "ceg"

- 1+`kei                /no math for names, this type is immutable ^ type error

  a:1 2 3               /lets start with a nice uniform int vector a[0]:1f               /now, replace its 1st element with a float
  @a                    /whoops, our int vector got demoted to mix